cleancoindev/SiddhiNet/README.md

 ## Introduction

 SiddhiNet is a Secure Streaming Network for Skilled Professionals of Soverign Individuals and Self Organised Occults.
+Skills are defined as Self Soverign Commodities of Non Fungible Token Kind.
+Skill Verifier is constructed as a Privacy Preserving Token.

 ## MATIC TestNet
 - SiddhiCoin >> https://explorer-mumbai.maticvigil.com/tx/0x3ee879cbde3fe03c9a026344a6e0ebc32efc4eb51f8ea8a2398f53705a858d78/